 It is noted that already the current VTM requires substantial checking of conditions to determine the appropriate type of pixel processing.

 More analysis to be performed on the additional amount of comparisons that is needed per edge/per pixel to determine the way of pixel processing, also in comparison with the current VTM.
-Revisit.

 Proponents are also asked to send the software to M. Zhou for some more complexity insight.

+The analysis was provided in an update of the CE summary document (JVET-O0025v6).complexity analysis has been done comparing the decision complexity of the CE5-2.1 and CE5-2.3.
+This was done on the request when discussing the deblocking CE proposals.
+The worst case for the number of decisions has been identified for VTM5.0 and two proposals for both luma and chroma components.

+Luma decision complexity

+The worst case in the possible number of decisions per block boundary for all three approaches if the 128x128 CTU split into 8x8 CUs.
+The numbers are given for 4 sample segment of the block boundary (two 4-line segments of the block boundary in case of CE5-2.1 and CE5-2.3).